-Whether you're a designer, copywriter, marketing professional or other accomplished creative, you absolutely need a strong digital portfolio to prove your street cred — and showcase your skills.
+Whether you're a graphic designer, copywriter, marketing professional or other accomplished creative, you need a digital portfolio to prove your street cred – and showcase your skills.

-Now that it's clear you must create and maintain a digital portfolio, let's focus on what to include and how to make a portfolio that stands out when you're searching for a job.
+Now that it's clear you must create and maintain a digital portfolio, let's focus on how to make a portfolio that stands out when you're searching for a job.

 Best practice time: How to make a digital portfolio that pops